Park Overview

 Butte Lake is a deep blue expanse bordered by black lava blocks.
 The beach area is great for relaxing near the shore or exploring the lake by kayaking.

 Other extraordinary sites are Cinder Cone, Painted Dunes, and the Fantastic Lava Beds.
-Consider stopping at the Subway Caves on the Lassen National Forest near the 89/44 junction when visiting this area.
+When visiting this park area, consider stopping at the Subway Caves on the Lassen National Forest near the 89/44 junction.

 Warner Valley

 Drakesbad is the only lodging facility within the park boundaries.
-Lunch and Dinner reservations are required, no same-day reservations.
+Lunch and Dinner reservations are required, but no same-day reservations are allowed.

 Drakesbad offers several different trail rides during the summer months.
-Best to call ahead for reservations.
+It is best to call ahead for reservations.

 Reaching Drakesbad requires 3 miles of dirt road.
-It is two miles of dirt road to get to the trailhead for BoilingSprings Lake, Devil’s Kitchen, and Terminal Geyser.
+It is two miles of dirt road to the trailhead for BoilingSprings Lake, Devil’s Kitchen, and Terminal Geyser.

-The Juniper Lake area is popular for backcountry access, camping, kayaking, and horseback riding.
+Juniper Lake is popular for backcountry access, camping, kayaking, and horseback riding.
 Horse corrals are available.
-Access is from Chester, and the last six miles is a somewhat rough dirt road.
+Access is from Chester, and the last six miles is a rough dirt road.

 Wilderness Areas

 Approximately 75% of Lassen is designated wilderness.
-Hence limited vehicle access and limited activities with pets.
-Help protect endangered species/resources such as Sierra Nevada Red Fox and Cascades frog.
+Hence, there is limited vehicle access and limited activities with pets.
+Help protect endangered species such as the Sierra Nevada Red Fox and Cascades frog.

 Only about 5% of public lands have the designation of wilderness.
 Learn more about wilderness areas and their importance.